 Fishery

 China, Japan and Russia catch Chub mackerel (Figure 1).
 China harvests this species dominantly by light purse seine fishery in the NPFC Convention Area.
 A smaller component of the catch is taken by pelagic trawl.
 Chinese catch statistics on mackerels in the NPFC Convention Area are available from 2015.
 The Chinese mackerel fisheries in the NPFC Convention Area initiated in 2014 mainly caught the three fish species such as Chub mackerel, blue mackerel, and Japanese sardine (Zhang et al. 2023).
-Blue mackerel catch accounts for 6% to 15.2%, about 10% on average, in the mackerels catch up to 2021.
-In 2022, the proportion increased to 22.5%.
+Chub mackerel catch accounts for 75% to 94%, 88% on average, in the mackerels catch up to 2023.

 Japan’s fishery for Chub mackerel occurs inside their Exclusive Economic Zone (EEZ) and is mostly conducted by large purse seine vessels (≥50% of the catch).
 Additional components of the fishery include set nets, dip nets and other gears.
 Proportion of Chub mackerel catch in mackerels catch is obtained through extensive port sampling.
-The Chub mackerel catch accounts for 69% to 91%, 84% on average, of the mackerels catch in 2014-2023.
+The Chub mackerel catch accounts for 69% to 92%, 86% on average, of the mackerels catch in 2014-2023.